mopore/jni-utils-npm-module/README.md

 # How to use

-Make sure a folder `secrets` is created in your project directory.

 ## Keytool
-Then use the following command to start the KeyTool Text UI from your cli
+Use the following command to start the KeyTool text UI from terminal.
 ```
     npx jni-keytool
 ```
+If started for the first time in your project.
+The tool will ask to create a new set of keys.
+Without this set of keys the tool will not be able to encrypt/decrypt.
+If you allow to create the key set.
+The following menu will appear.

-The text offers the following 4 options
+The text UI offers the following 4 options
 ```
 🔑  J N I   C R Y P T O  (v2.2)
 -------------------------------